 2.2.2 SAT-based connecting trail search.
-Similar to the case of colliding trail search, the SAT-based connecting trail search method is effortlessly implemented.
-Good connecting trails that (1) follow the fixed input and output differences of the connectors and (2) provide adequate DF for messages are generated with the SAT-based tool.
-The idea of generating connecting trails with SAT gives some kind of insights to the constrained-input constrained-output (CICO) problem [BPVA+11] of sponge constructions.
+Similar to the case of colliding trail search, the SAT-based connecting trail search is effortlessly implemented.
+Good connecting trails that (1) follow the fixed input and output differences of the connectors and (2) provide adequate DF for messages are generated.
+The idea of finding connecting trails with SAT gives insights to the constrained-input constrained-output (CICO) problem [BPVA+11] of sponge constructions.
 As the input and output differences of connecting trails are partially or fully fixed, this is generally a difficult problem.
-Except for the sophisticated approach used in [DDS12, DDS14, QSLG17, SLG17, GLL+20], there is no other progress on constructing connecting trails.
+Except for the sophisticated approach used in [DDS12,DDS14,QSLG17,SLG17,GLL+20], there is no other progress on constructing connecting trails.
 The SAT-based connecting trail search method presents the first general solution for the problem of bypassing the constraints imposed by the sponge construction in collision attacks on SHA-3.